daizigege/CanFG/README.md

 ## For input faces (whether training or test):
-the face alignment processing code must be employed to resize them to 128 pixels with "data_pre-processing"
+the face alignment processing code must be employed to resize them to 128 pixels with "data_pre-processing".
+Don't need any installation of MTCNN, just download our code.

 Data preprocessing is consistent with https://github.com/richarduuz/Research_Project/tree/master/ModelC/face_modules, just modify crop_size=(256, 256) to crop_size=(128, 128)